The new SPV directive (2014/29/EU) has been published and came into force on 20th April 2016 to replace directive 2009/105/EC.

 - the last two digits of the year in which the CE marking was affixed

-In addition, vessels in Category A must carry the identification number of the Notified Body responsible for quality system assessment.
+- the identification number of the Notified Body responsible for quality system assessment

-Vessels in Category B are subject to much less complex requirements than those in Category A and do not require Notified Body involvement.
+Vessels whose PS.V is less than 50 bar.litres are subject to much less complex requirements than those above 50 bar.litres and do not require Notified Body involvement.
 Instead they must be manufactured in accordance with “engineering practice recognised as sound in an EEA state”.
 In practice, this means that the ASME codes or the former BS 5500 could be used, or any EU member state's pressure vessel code from before harmonisation under the Pressure Equipment Directive.

-Vessels in category B must not carry the CE logo.
-However, they should carry all of the other information required for Category A vessels except for the notified body number.
+Vessels in this category must not carry the CE logo.
+However, they should carry all of the other information required for vessels above 50 bar.litres except for the notified body number.
 This status is analogous to the 'Sound Engineering Practice' category of the PED.

 Relationship with PED